 Section 2.0 of the EP (USEC, 2006a) describes the potential accidents that may require protective actions.
-Also, Table A-4 of Appendix A of the EP (USEC, 2006) provides summary of event scenarios by processes and location, including complicating factors and possible onsite and offsite consequences.
-Table A-4 also provides the unmitigated off-site consequence levels (high, intermediate, or low) and the ISA event number in order to obtain dose projections from the ISA, if required.
+Also, Table A-4 of Appendix A of the EP (USEC, 2006a) provides a summary of event scenarios by processes and location, including complicating factors and possible on-site and off-site consequences.
+Table A-4 also provides the unmitigated off-site consequence levels (high, intermediate, or low) and the ISA event number so as to obtain dose projections from the ISA, if required.
 The events include fires, explosions, loss of confinement, direct radiological/chemical exposure events, nuclear criticality, external events, and natural phenomenon events.
 The most extreme credible scenario at the ACP was determined to be an accident involving a large release of uranium hexafluoride (UF6).
-Events have been identified and analyzed to assess the potential consequences to plant workers, the public, the environment, and onsite and offsite property.
-Events at the ACP with potential unmitigated offsite consequences have been identified in Table A-4 of the EP (USEC, 2006a).
-Items Relied on for Safety (IROFS) will be required for these events to reduce the likelihood and/or consequences to meet the performance requirements of 10 CFR 70.61.
+Events have been identified and analyzed to assess the potential consequences to plant workers, the public, the environment, and on-site and off-site property.
+Events at the ACP with potential unmitigated off-site consequences have been identified in Table A-4 of the EP (USEC, 2006a).
+Items relied on for safety (IROFS) will be required for these events to reduce the likelihood and/or consequences to meet the performance requirements of 10 CFR 70.61.
 The applicant has indicated it will use ANSI/ANS-8.23-1997 (ANSI/ANS, 1997) as guidance for criticality accident emergency planning.
 For references to this standard, see Section 5.4.4 of the LA (USEC, 2006b) and Section 2.2.4 of the EP (USEC, 2006a).

 The applicant also discusses potential events by processes and location that may occur at the GDP and Lead Cascade in Appendices B and C of the EP (USEC, 2006a).
-The applicant will make changes to the EP (USEC, 2006a), if necessary, when the details of the design and safety analysis of the depleted uranium hexafluoride (DUF6) facility are available.
+The applicant will make changes to the EP (USEC, 2006a), if necessary, when the details of the design and safety analysis of the depleted uranium hexafluoride facility are available.